thirdgen88/ignition-docker/docs/README.md

 ![Ignition Logo Dark](https://inductiveautomation.com/static/images/logo_ignition_lg.png)

 # How to use this image
 The normal Ignition installation process is extremely quick and painless.
 This repository explores how to deploy Ignition under Docker, which aims to really accelerate and expand development efforts.
-Over time, additional deployment scenarios (with database linkages and multi-gateway environments) will be detailed here, so stay tuned.
+If you wish to explore other deployment scenarios, take a look at the [ignition-examples](https://github.com/thirdgen88/ignition-examples) repo for multi-container Docker Compose examples.

 ## Start an `ignition` gateway instance
 You can start an instance of Ignition in its own container as below: